neomutt/test-rigs/README.md

 # Test Rigs

-NeoMutt comes with a test of [unit tests](https://github.com/neomutt/neomutt-test-files) that test individual functions.
+NeoMutt comes with a set of [unit tests](https://github.com/neomutt/neomutt-test-files) that test individual functions.

 Sometimes, though, it's helpful to test the behaviour of large blocks of code.